vaskoGut/Learning/README.md

    ***Block scope*** - block scope means that a variable declared with let or const is only accessible inside the neareast pair  curly braces {} like in an if statement or loop

+   Const prevents reassignment of the varaible binding,, not mutation of the value.
+In the case of objects and arrays,the varaible hold a reference to a memory location
+   We cannot change that reference, but we can still modify the contents of the objects.

 3. ### arrow function explanation
    **Functional expression** - function defined inside an expression.
 Example: